Real Estate Quarterly: Colleges See Opportunity

 Some schools are landlocked

 Take UCLA for example.
-With 48,000 total students – including 33,000 undergraduates – enrolled in the 2023-2024 academic year, UCLA is the most attended university in California and was recently ranked the top public university in the U.S. for the third year in a row by U.S. News & World Report.
+With 48,000 total students – including 33,000 undergraduates – enrolled in the 2023-2024 academic year, UCLA is the most attended university in California and was recently ranked the top public university in the U.S. for the eighth year in a row by U.S. News & World Report.

 Yet, out of all the nine University of California schools offering undergraduate programs – University of California, San Francisco is the exception in that it only offers graduate degrees – UCLA has the smallest campus by far.